 Resource Limits for Individuals and Couples Who Qualify for SSI Disability Benefits

 SSI is a need-based disability assistance program meant to help those with the lowest income and available financial assets.
 The Social Security Administration (SSA) refers to anything you could reasonably exchange for cash as “countable resources.”
-In order to qualify for monthly SSI disability benefits in 2019, individuals cannot have more than $2,000 in countable resources.
+In order to qualify for monthly SSI disability benefits in 2022, individuals cannot have more than $2,000 in countable resources.
 If you’re an eligible couple applying for SSI disability benefits, that resource limit increases to $3,000.
 Now, you’re probably wondering how the value of your home affects your ability to qualify for SSI disability benefits.
 In nearly all cases, you can own your home and still qualify for SSI disability benefits.
 However, your combined household income must also be less than $1,350/month in 2022.